 - Blurred vision

-Your ophthalmologist or optometrist will be able to determine if you have low vision based off your medical history and results of a comprehensive eye exam.
+Your ophthalmologist or optometrist will be able to determine if you have low vision based off your medical history and results of a vision care exam.
 Upon diagnosis, they should also be able to offer/suggest resources that will help utilize your remaining vision.